NataliaEstrella/passion-project/README.md

 Goals
 -------

-* Have my camera recognize a nugget (veggie, chicken, fish).
+* Have my camera recognize a nugget (veggie, chicken, fish: any will do).
 * Once object is recognized, add face to nugget.
 * Animate face (maybe make it wink);